bme1320-cursor-plugin/git-graph-ai/README.md

-# Git Graph extension for Visual Studio Code
+# AI EnhancedGit Graph extension for Visual Studio Code

 View a Git Graph of your repository, and easily perform Git actions from the graph.
 Configurable to look the way you want!